 You will likely require root/sudo privileges to access your cron logs.

 Deciphering your cron job logs

 Cron logs store the time the job was started, the user account used, and the command run.
 In this example, a cron job ran on March 29th, on the

 data-processing host as the

-As valuable as cron logs are they can't tell you what cron jobs didn't run.
+As valuable as cron logs are, they can't tell you which cron jobs didn't run.
 Monitor your cron jobs with Cronitor to easily collect output, capture errors and alert you when something goes wrong.
-Learn about cron monitoring.